HazyResearch/deepdive/doc/doc/basics/configuration.md

 ## <a name="database" href="#"></a> Database connection

-<div class="alert alert-danger">(This section is outdated and only accurate up to release 0.6.x. <code>db.url</code> is the recommended place for configuration the database connection.)</div> <!-- TODO rewrite -->

-The configuration directives for the database connection must be specified inside a `db.default` section:
+The configuration directives for the database connection is option now (<code>db.url</code> is the recommended place), while it also can be specified inside a `db.default` section:

 ```bash